Can Medicare Advantage Plans Deny Enrollment?

 • Heart disease

-Remember that the cost of Medicare Advantage plans is not affected by pre-existing conditions, as these plans are mandated to charge the same premiums to all enrollees regardless of their health status.
+Remember that the potential cost of certain Medicare Advantage plans is not affected by pre-existing conditions, as these plans could be mandated to charge the same premiums to all enrollees regardless of their health status.

 Compare plans and enroll online